Blood clot. A clot, made up of red

-is used to treat acute myocardial infarction (heart
+used to treat acute myocardial infarction (heart

-attack), and thrombosis and embolism
+), and thrombosis

 in which a blood vessel is blocked by a blood clot.
 Thrombolytic drugs act